buffup/iosTechTest/README.md

 ## How to Submit your solution:

 - Clone this repository
-- Create a public repo in github, bitbucket or a suitable alternative and provide a link to the repository.
+- Create a public or private repo in github, bitbucket or a suitable alternative and provide a link to the repository.
 - **Provide a readme** in markdown which details your code and any libraries that you may have used.

 ## API Usage